"Frantic" Fay Thomas

-Fannie "Frantic Fay" Crawford Thomas (September 14, 1922 – July 6, 1978) was an American pianist and vocalist.
-She recorded for Exclusive Records in the 1949.
+Fannie "Frantic Fay" Crawford Thomas (September 14, 1922 – July 6, 1978) She was an American pianist and vocalist.
+She recorded for Exclusive Records in 1949.

 Life and career

 Thomas was born Fannie Crawford in Memphis, Tennessee.
 As a teenager, her family moved to Detroit, Michigan.
 Her father Elijah Crawford and her brother Bayless Crawford were cooks.
 On March 12, 1940, she married George Thomas in Cleveland, Ohio.

 Thomas began performing at Detroit's Four Horsemen Club in 1940.
 She was discovered by Earl Carroll, who gave her the stage name "Frantic Fay."
 Thomas was featured with Earl Carroll's Vanities in the spring of 1944 and played eight months at Harry's Show Bar in Detroit.
 She was managed by Delbridge & Gorrell.
 Thomas played piano by ear.
 Billboard magazine described her style as "individual, with a jive touch," adding that "she is at her very best in an interpretation of the deep blues."
-Through the 1940s, she had appearances at hotels and bars around the country.
+Through the 1940s, she had appearances at hotels and bars around Detroit and the West Coast.